Looking Closely at the Growth Curve for Diffusion Pharmaceuticals Inc. (DFFN)

 DFFN’s Market Performance

-DFFN stocks went down by -16.21% for the week, with a monthly drop of -38.32% and a quarterly performance of -41.59%, while its annual performance rate touched 44.67%.
-The volatility ratio for the week stands at 10.79% while the volatility levels for the past 30 days are set at 7.77% for Diffusion Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -24.85% for DFFN stocks with a simple moving average of -31.29% for the last 200 days.
+DFFN stocks went up by 19.09% for the week, with a monthly drop of -17.88% and a quarterly performance of -39.54%, while its annual performance rate touched 78.64%.
+The volatility ratio for the week stands at 7.67% while the volatility levels for the past 30 days are set at 7.51% for Diffusion Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -1.84% for DFFN stocks with a simple moving average of -17.68% for the last 200 days.

 Analysts’ Opinion of DFFN